fahmiaziz98/llms/training_pipeline/README.md

+# Training Pipeline
+Training pipeline that:

+- loads a proprietary Q&A dataset
+- fine-tunes an open-source LLM using QLoRA
+- logs the training experiments on Comet ML's experiment tracker & the inference results on Comet ML's LLMOps dashboard
+- stores the best model on Comet ML's model registry

+The training pipeline is deployed using [Beam](https://docs.beam.cloud/getting-started/installation) as a serverless GPU infrastructure.

 ## Usage for Development
 Before you start, you must have an API Key from [Comet-ML](https://www.comet.com/docs/v2/api-and-sdk/python-sdk/getting-started/) and install the [Beam SDK](https://docs.beam.cloud/getting-started/installation).
 Additionally, you need to set up the API key by configuring it in the appropriate environment variable.